kunhwiko/concepts/cloud/ci-cd/B-Prow.md

 ##### Tide
 ```
-a) Tide has logic to automatically tests PRs based on a given criteria (i.e. tide-in).
+a) Tide holds logic to automatically tests PRs based on a given criteria (i.e. tide-in).
-b) Tide logic to merge PRs based on a given criteria (i.e. tide-out).
+b) Tide holds logic to merge PRs based on a given criteria (i.e. tide-out).
 ```